publicschoolspublicknowledge/publicschoolspublicknowledge.github.io/_posts/2020-08-25-Using-Nonword-Repetition-Tasks-for-the-Identification.md

 #### Key Findings:
--Many traditional methods of screening for language impairment in American schools are based on monolingual English-speaking students. -This study used a task of repeating Spanish- and English-sounding nonwords in order to more accurately screen bilingual students for language impairment.  -The study drew its conclusions from a total of 95 typical language development students and 49 students with language impairment from Spanish-English speaking backgrounds.
-The students were an average age of 6 years old.  -Using a list of specifically selected syllables to resemble English and Spanish words, the researchers asked students to repeat back nonsensical syllables.  -The results of the study showed that students with typical language developed scored significantly higher for both the English and Spanish repetition task, which demonstrates that a non-word repetition task can help screen bilingual learners. .  -Students with language impairments are expected to do worse in both languages.
+- Many traditional methods of screening for language impairment in American schools are based on monolingual English-speaking students.
+- This study used a task of repeating Spanish- and English-sounding nonwords in order to more accurately screen bilingual students for language impairment.
+- The study drew its conclusions from a total of 95 typical language development students and 49 students with language impairment from Spanish-English speaking backgrounds.
+The students were an average age of 6 years old.
+- Using a list of specifically selected syllables to resemble English and Spanish words, the researchers asked students to repeat back nonsensical syllables.
+- The results of the study showed that students with typical language developed scored significantly higher for both the English and Spanish repetition task, which demonstrates that a non-word repetition task can help screen bilingual learners.
+- Students with language impairments are expected to do worse in both languages.

 #### Implications: